vncg/react-admin/UPGRADE.md

 ## Customizing Styles

-Following the same path as Material UI, react-admin now uses [JSS](https://github.com/cssinjs/jss) for styling components instead of the `style` prop.
+Following the same path as Material UI, vn-kooch-react-admin now uses [JSS](https://github.com/cssinjs/jss) for styling components instead of the `style` prop.
 This approach has many benefits, including a smaller DOM, faster rendering, media queries support, and automated browser prefixing.

-All react-admin components now accept a `className` prop instead of the `elStyle` prop.
+All vn-kooch-react-admin components now accept a `className` prop instead of the `elStyle` prop.
 But it expects a CSS *class name* instead of a CSS object.
 To set custom styles through a class name, you must use the [`withStyles` Higher Order Component](https://material-ui.com/customization/css-in-js/#api) supplied by Material-UI.

 ```diff
 - import { EmailField, List, Datagrid } from 'admin-on-rest';